Clipsy Try Clipsy

 Add Subtitles to Video Without Watermark (Free)

-You have spent time creating a great video.
-You have found a free tool to add subtitles.
-You upload, edit, style, and export — only to discover that the tool has stamped its logo across your video.
-It is one of the most frustrating experiences in online video editing, and it happens far more often than it should.
-Here is why so many free tools add watermarks, how to avoid them, and how to get clean, professional results without paying a dime.
+You've spent time making a great video.
+You've found a free tool to add subtitles.
+You upload, edit, style, and export, only to discover the tool has stamped its logo across your video.
+Few things in online video editing are more frustrating, and it happens far more often than it should.
+Here's why so many free tools add watermarks, how to avoid them, and how to get clean results without paying a dime.

 Why Do Free Tools Add Watermarks?

-Watermarks serve as a form of advertising for the tool.
+Watermarks are advertising.
 When you share a video with a watermark, every viewer sees the tool's branding.
-It is essentially free marketing at your expense.
+It's free marketing at your expense.

-Most online video tools operate on a freemium model.
-They let you use the tool for free but degrade the output in some way — usually with a watermark, reduced resolution, or both.
-The idea is that you will be frustrated enough to pay for the premium version to get clean exports.
+Most online video tools run on a freemium model.
+They let you use the tool for free but degrade the output somehow, usually with a watermark, reduced resolution, or both.
+The idea is that you'll get frustrated enough to pay for the premium version and clean exports.

-This model makes sense from a business perspective, but it is a poor experience for users.
-A watermark on a video looks unprofessional, and for many creators, it is simply not acceptable.
+That makes sense as a business model, but it's a poor experience for users.
+A watermark looks unprofessional, and for many creators it's simply not acceptable.
 Fortunately, there are alternatives.

 How to Avoid Watermarks